 Historically, a majority of our revenue has been derived from relatively few customers, due in part to the consolidation of the ownership of cable television and direct broadcast satellite system companies.
-However, in the last three years, revenue from our ten largest customers has decreased as a percentage of revenue, due to our growing customer base, in part as a result of the acquisitions of

-Scopus and Omneon.
-Sales to our ten largest customers in our first quarter of 2011 and our 2010 and 2009 fiscal years accounted for approximately 35%, 44% and 47% of revenue, respectively.
+However, in the last three years, revenue from our ten largest customers has decreased as a percentage of revenue, due to our growing customer base, in part as a result of the acquisitions of Scopus and Omneon.
+Sales to our ten largest customers in the six months ended July 1, 2011 and in 2010 and 2009 accounted for approximately 35%, 44% and 47% of revenue, respectively.
 Although we are attempting to broaden our customer base by penetrating new markets and further expanding internationally, we expect to see continuing industry consolidation and customer concentration.

-During, our first quarter of 2011 and our 2010 and 2009 fiscal years, revenue from Comcast accounted for 11%, 17% and 16%, respectively, of our revenue.
+In the six months ended July 1, 2011 and in 2010 and 2009, revenue from Comcast accounted for approximately 11%, 17% and 16%, respectively, of our revenue.
 The loss of Comcast or any other significant customer, any material reduction in orders by Comcast or any significant customer, or our failure to qualify our new products with a significant customer could materially and adversely affect our operating results, financial condition and cash flows.
 In addition, we are involved in most quarters in one or more relatively large individual transactions, including, from time to time, projects in which we act much like a systems integrator.
 A decrease in the number of the relatively larger individual transactions in which we are involved in any quarter could adversely affect our operating results for that quarter.